-Change your dog's problem behaviour.
-Help your dog learn good manners or new skills.
-Tailored training options.
+Change your dog's behaviour issues, teach good manners or new skills.

 Want to enjoy relaxing strolls with your dog on a loose lead instead of being dragged around?
 Like to feel comfortable having visitors because your dog greets people nicely by sitting instead of barking and jumping up?
 Have to be sure your dog comes when called, instead of trying to catch him?
 Need to feel safe around your dog instead of worrying that growls might turn into a bite?